 Assoc.
-AIA Credential: As an AIA member, you signifying to everyone you meet that you adhere to a professional code of ethics and share a common goal to build better places for people to live, work, and play.
+AIA Credential: As an AIA member, you signify to colleagues and potential employers that you adhere to a professional code of ethics and share a common goal to build better places for people to live, work, and play.
 AIA members also have the ability to use the AIA logo to illustrate their membership affiliation.
 (Some restrictions apply on logo usage.)

 AIA CES Discovery: Provides on-demand access to your continuing education transcripts and allows you to search thousands of education courses and hundreds of approved education providers.

 AIA Knowledge Communities: 25 unique groups that enable you to customize your membership and network with like-minded colleagues who share your specific interests.

 AIA KnowledgeNet: The member-driven social networking site that gives you access to thousands of AIA members and their collective; it is a space to share best practices and case studies, conduct discussion threads, and meet other design professionals.